kode4food/ale/docstring/assoc.md

 tags: ["sequence"]
 ---

 Returns a newly mapped sequence wherein the specified key and value are associated.
-If the key already exists, the value replaces the one previously stored, otherwise the pair are added to the sequence.
+If the key already exists, the value replaces the one previously stored; otherwise the pair are added to the sequence.

 #### An Example